| Title: | Access and Visualize AEMET Weather and Climate Data |

 aemet_extremes_clim(),

-A tibble with all municipalities of Spain as defined by the INE (Instituto Nacional de Estadistica) as of January 2025.
+A tibble containing all municipalities of Spain as defined by the INE (Instituto Nacional de Estadistica) as of January 2025.

 A tibble with 8,132 rows and fields: